jm-cook/ha-havvarsel-deprecated/README.md

 Once you have carried out the pre-requisites you can install and later upgrade ha havvarsel in HACS.

-Add HA Havvarsel as a custom appdaemon repository by adding the github repository https://github.com/jm-cook/ha-havvarsel to your HACS configuration (3-dot-menu -> custom repositories).

 Now you can open HACS on your system and search for "havvarsel", click on download to add it to your system and configure apps.yaml using the instructions below.